Yes, it's possible to take too much vitamin C. Since vitamin C is water-soluble, as are B vitamins

 For example, while long-term, low-dose supplementation with vitamin C may help to prevent cataracts, high doses may actually increase the risk

 .
-Taking a several hundred milligrams of vitamin C daily may also hamper some of the benefits of endurance exercise, as has been found with high doses of other antioxidant vitamins and supplements, such as vitamin E
+Taking several hundred milligrams of vitamin C daily may also hamper some of the benefits of endurance exercise, as has been found with high doses of other antioxidant vitamins and supplements, such as vitamin E

 High doses of vitamin C may also reduce the effectiveness of certain medications, and increase the risk of liver damage when taking high doses of Tylenol.
 They may also interfere with tests for cholesterol and blood sugar, and for blood in the stool.